marcelpetrick/DevNotes/BeenThereSeenThat/20240410_LiveAiTraining_EmbeddedWorld/README.md

     /run/media/mpetrick/D241-940D/Workshop USB stick/docker-images 
 ```
 * yolov5s model, face detection
-  * generate out of that a synpa-file
+  * generate out of that a synap-file
 * optimization by pruning and applying pre-processing steps for the training is possible
 TODO add image of the slide
 * syNAP Driver Architecture